Carbon-Aware Computing for Data Centers with Probabilistic Performance Guarantees: Real-time job placement

 \end{enumerate} The approach is illustrated in Figure~\ref{fig:PipelineSchematic}.
 The time-scale separation of the overall control architecture allows to have a complex planning problem with rigorous theoretical guarantees while having a simple real-time placement which can handle a continuous flow of incoming compute jobs.

 We point out that in the DRO problem used for day-ahead planning it is assumed that the continuous aggregate load profile can be split into arbitrary small fractions given by the scheduling strategy $Y_{k,c,t,d}$.
 However, in reality the aggregate load $s_{k,c}$ of class $c$ at time $k$ is the sum of compute volumes of discrete jobs $s_{k,c}= \sum_{j} u_c^{j, \text{vol}}$.
 Thus, in practice, the extent to which the optimal scheduling strategy $Y^*$ can be approximated with discrete jobs depends on their size, number and runtime.
-More details on application specific considerations and extensions are given in Subsection~\ref{sbs:ApplCons}.
+In case of unexpected real-time changes, such as machine failure, the VCC limits will be recomputed the next day reducing the affected cluster’s capacity and redistributing load.
+If one would like the approach to handle cluster or machine failures in real-time, then a protection mechanism could be implemented in the job placement algorithm.